 On the other hand, from the previous discussion one can deduce that the dynamics on the level set of the Hamiltonian function is essentially Reeb dynamics.
 This implies strong consequences.
 In particular, the Weinstein conjecture \cite{Weinstein} claims that on a compact contact manifold, its Reeb vector field should carry at least one periodic orbit.
 The Weinstein conjecture has been proved for contact hypersurfaces in ${\mathbb {R}^{2n}}$ \cite{Viterbo}, for cotangent bundles \cite{Hofer-Viterbo} or for closed $3$-dimensional manifolds \cite{Taubes}.
 For closed higher dimension manifolds is an open problem.

 \item In relation with integrability: First integrals for the mechanical Hamiltonian system $(T^*U_e,H_{(g,V)})$ with configuration space $U_e$ are just first integrals for the kinetic Hamiltonian system $(T^*U_e, \kappa_{g_e})$.
 On the other hand, linear first integrals on the phase space for $g_e$ can be obtained using Noether Theorem for the cotangent lift of an isometric action for the Jacobi metric $g_e$ on $U_e$ (see, for instance, \cite{Abraham-Marsden}).
-But, also, quadractic (or higher order) first integrals on the phase space for $g_e$ can be obtained looking for Killing tensors.
-See, for instance, \cite{Visinescu} and the references therein. \item In relation with variational integrators: In \cite{NBM} the authors develop hybrid variational integrators based on the Jacobi-Maupertius Principle of Least Action.
-This Principle can be combined with tradicional variational integrators (like discretization of the Hamilton Principle) for high velocity regions. \end{itemize} Very recently, an extension of the Jacobi-Maupertuis principle for mechanical systems subjected to linear nonholonomic constraints have been developed (see \cite{AnMaMa}).
+But, also, quadratic (or higher order) first integrals on the phase space for $g_e$ can be obtained looking for Killing tensors.
+See, for instance, \cite{Visinescu} and the references therein. \end{itemize} We also remark that, very recently, the classical results on the relation between standard mechanical Hamiltonian systems, geodesic flows and Reeb dynamics have been extended for standard mechanical systems subjected to linear nonholonomic constraints (see \cite{AnMaMa}).